thu-ml/zhusuan/docs/tutorials/vae.rst

         \log q_{\phi}(z(\epsilon; x, \phi)|x)\right]

-    Thus the gradients with variational parameters :math:`\phi` can be directly exchanged into the expectation, enabling an unbiased low-variance Monte Carlo estimator:
+    Thus the gradients with variational parameters :math:`\phi` can be directly moved into the expectation, enabling an unbiased low-variance Monte Carlo estimator:

     .. math::